dennyzhang/Denny-s-emacs-configuration/README.md

 **Emacs made me realize anything can be changed by a programmer.**

+TODO:
+- Due to compatible issue, email signature doesn't work any more: signature-motto.el

 Discuss with Denny in [LinkedIn](https://www.linkedin.com/in/dennyzhang001) or [Blog](https://www.dennyzhang.com).

 Code is licensed under [MIT License](https://www.dennyzhang.com/wp-content/mit_license.txt).